 This month my family and I had the chance to enjoy Disney on Ice: Follow Your Heart.
 This show has become a favorite of mine from the various Disney on Ice shows I have attended.
-I am excited to share with you today my thoughts on the show and Disney on Ice Tips.
+If you’re here for Disney on ice Follow Your Heart reviews, I have my thoughts on the show and Disney on Ice Tips.

 Disney on Ice Tips

 What to Wear to Disney on Ice